geschnee/ai-talkmaster/readme.md

 By default Ollama is only accessible from the very same host it is running on, see [FAQ](https://docs.ollama.com/faq).
 In the example docker-compose files and config files in aitalkmaster-server/config we assume Ollama is running on the host machine.

-We use the docker-compose-nginx.yml to make the Ollama available on port 11433 from the docker containers using host.docker.internal as adress.
+We use the docker-compose-nginx.yml to make the Ollama available on port 11433 from the docker containers using host.docker.internal as address.

 Ollama provides a lot of [options](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for generating text responses, they can be sent to AI Talkmaster.